- Updated On 12 Feb 2021

 Refunding Previously Settled Authorization Holds

-Once an Authorization Hold has been settled and monies already debited from a cardholder’s account it can no longer be reversed and must be refunded by way of a new transaction for the full amount charged or, in the case of a partial refund, less than the originally charged amount.
+Once an Authorization Hold has been settled and money is already debited from a cardholder’s account it can no longer be reversed and must be refunded by way of a new transaction for the full amount charged or, in the case of a partial refund, less than the originally charged amount.

 Any interest applied before the refund has been made will not be affected and should be considered separately.